 The most powerful known attack on NTRU applies BKZ to the NTRU lattice to find the short vector $(f, g)$.
 The NTRU lattice is a $2n$-dimensional q-ary lattice with determinant $q^n$.
 Security parameters are chosen so that BKZ needs a block size $\beta$ whose cost exceeds $2^{128}$ operations.

-The "overstretched NTRU" attack (Albrecht et al. 2016) showed that NTRU with large modulus $q$ (relative to $n$) can be broken using subfield lattice attacks.
-This ruled out some FHE constructions based on NTRU.
-Falcon avoids this by using small, carefully chosen $q$ relative to $n$.
+The "overstretched NTRU" attack (Albrecht et al. 2016) showed that NTRU with large modulus $q > n^{2.484}$ can be broken using subfield lattice attacks — reducing the effective lattice dimension to $n/2$.
+Falcon avoids this by using $q = 12289 \approx n^{1.9}$ — well below the fatigue point.

 Hybrid attacks combine lattice reduction with meet-in-the-middle search over the small coefficients of the private key.
 These are the most practical attacks for low dimensions.
 Falcon parameters are designed to keep this cost above $2^{128}$.